 Day 2 – Enjoy New York City’s Park and Animals

 Day two focuses on the animals in the American Museum of Natural History then exploring Central Park, both favorites among kids.
-Wear comfortable shoes since the day starts on the Upper West Side and ends in Midtown.
+Wear comfortable shoes; the day starts on the Upper West Side and ends in Midtown.

 Natural History Museum and the Hayden Planetarium – First Stop